Compare Business Gas PricesQuickly compare business gas prices and tariffs from all UK leading suppliers.

 Gas shippers purchase gas from producers and pay the transporters to convey it across the country to sell to suppliers.
 Shippers are not responsible for the movement of gas through the system, they only specify where the gas should enter and exit the transport system.
 Shippers must ensure they insert as much gas as their customers use in order to balance daily.
 Administration of the flows is undertaken by Xoserve which operates the IT systems that handle financial transactions involving the gas network companies.

-Gas is traded at the National Balancing Point (NBP) in GB.
+How is Gas Bought and Sold in Great Britain – Gas is traded at the National Balancing Point (NBP) in GB.
 This is a virtual trading hub; it is not a physical location but allows for standardised contracts to govern trades, making trading easier for market participants.
 The NBP is very active and liquid hub, the gas is traded numerous times before being actually delivered to the customer.
 Trades within the GB gas market are made on a number of standardised different time periods, such as: day-ahead, month-ahead or year-ahead.